 During this period my emotions were all over the place.
 Excited to be achieving but yet annoyed about the lack of balance in my life.
 I was happy, sad, frustrated and exhausted.
 It was like a day with a rainbow, all seasons in one day.

 Recently I read a comment in a book on the suppression of emotions.
 It referred to the suppression as the explosion inside.

 When you bury an emotion, you bury it alive.Joe Vitale

 What causes people to put too much pressure on themselves?

 You are more likely to put too much pressure on yourself if you have unrealistic expectations in life.
 Failing to complete a certain task at the office, getting poor grades or failing to complete a 5km marathon as expected can cultivate unnecessary pressure.
 Thinking that you will achieve success without working hard, or passing an exam without studying is simply unrealistic.

 Being anxious all the time can breed self-pressure effortlessly.
-Anxiety will provoke you into questioning whether you are doing the right things, making embarrassing errors and following the correct procedures when tackling a certain project.
-Such things will likely lead to self-pressure making it impossible to achieve your goals.
+Anxiety will provoke you into questioning whether you are doing the right things.
+Stress and anxiety may result in you making embarrassing errors.
+It is important to slow down and follow the correct procedures when tackling projects.
+If you stay working with anxiety it will lead to self-pressure making it impossible to achieve your goals.